Get

 1. Your Cat Feels Understood

 The more you talk with your cat, the more they will vocalize in return.
 When this happens, you’ll learn to understand their tones and needs more.
 When communicating with your cat, if you are aware of him or her wanting cuddles, pets, or treats, try to accommodate them.
-This can strengthen your cat’s confidence when it comes to communicating with you.
+This can strengthen your cat’s confidence and trust in your responses.

 2. Promotes Bonding

 Cats want to bond with their owners.
 If you take the time to communicate with them in soft, calming tones, that bond will strengthen faster.
-Your tone and the affection you offer during these periods can help show your cat that you love them and want to spend time with them.
+Your tone and the affection you offer during these periods can help show your cat that they are safe and loved.

 cat playing with owner